xMez/YouTubeCSS/README.md

 YouTubeCSS (Dull Green) WIP
 ==========

-Youtube CSS right now only for the watch page.
+Youtube CSS is right now only for the watch page.

-The colours can easily be changed to something else.
+The colours can easily be changed to something else they have their own section at the top to make it simple.

 To be used with stylish.
+[Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome) [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe)

 It's using the font cure.se so please download it before trying this skin.